LanaNujoom/reading_notes/class-05.md

 ![HTML](https://www.shellblack.com/SFDC/wp-content/uploads/2010/07/Adding-Image-Tag-to-HTML-Email_XXXX.png)

--**src : tells the browser where it can find the image file**
+- src : **tells the browser where it can find the image file**

--**alt : This provides a text description of the image which describes the image if you cannot see it.**
+- alt :** This provides a text description of the image which describes the image if you cannot see it.**

 ### Height & Width of Images: